 The epidural space is an anatomical space just outside the fluid filled sac that contains the spinal cord and brain.
 Anesthesiologists and pain physicians are skilled at placing needles or catheters (tubes) into this space in the spinal canal to administer medications.
 These medicines can treat the pain of surgery or labor.
 These medicines can also be used to treat chronic ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Can a ruptured cyst cause nerve damage?
+- Can shingles cause nerve damage?

-- Can epidural cause sciatica?
+- Can emg cause nerve damage?

 - Can an injection cause nerve damage?